AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 4. Congratulations!
 You have successfully added a period input to PulsePilot.

 > ⚠️ PulsePilot automatically calculates your period length.
 You will see an error message printed to the screen if your period length is beyond the healthy range of **2-7 days**.
+>
-Don't worry too much as menstrual cycles can vary greatly from person to person!
+> Don't worry too much, your period will still be recorded in PulsePilot as per normal!
+And menstrual cycles can vary greatly from person to person!
 Deviations from the healthy range set by PulsePilot are not uncommon and may be perfectly normal for you.
-However, if you are experiencing any unusual symptoms, it may be a good seek professional help.
+However, if you are experiencing any unusual symptoms, it may be good to seek professional help.

 1. Suppose you want to add the **start date only**.